 Please make travel, lunch, clothing and other arrangements with your student before he/she arrives at school.
 Bouquets of flowers, balloons will not be accepted at the front office.
 Calling into or delivering messages and items to classrooms are disruptive to the learning environment; therefore, we do not deliver any items to classrooms.
 Students will not be allowed to come up to the front office to pick up items during class.
-Please encourage your student to accept the consequences if they neglect these responsibilities.
-We appreciate your assistance in not bringing food and other items so we reserve this function for true emergencies.
+Please encourage your students to accept the consequences if they neglect these responsibilities.
+We appreciate your assistance in not bringing food and other items, so we reserve this function for true emergencies.
+No Food deliveries to campus!